-At a Glance: Grab your Zapper and embark on a completely unspectacular adventure in boredom starring the world's homeliest baby and most of the bugs from Daikatana.
-In addition to proving that mother nature is a crazy, homicidal cuntwhore, this game also set back the pro-life movement at least 20 years.
+At a Glance: Grab your Zapper and embark on a spectacular adventure in boredom starring the world's homeliest baby and most of the bugs from Daikatana.
+In addition to proving that mother nature is a crazy, homicidal maniac, this game also set back the pro-life movement at least 20 years.

 Platform: NES (Download Emulator here - 192k)